 Parents/carers will ordinarily be consulted before a referral is made to the MASH team.
-However, if the concern involves alleged or suspected sexual abuse, female genital mutilation, so called 'honour' based violence, fabricated/induced illness, child-on-child sexual violence or harassment, or the Safeguarding Officer has reason to believe that informing the parent at this stage might compromise the safety of the student or any other individual, nothing will be said ahead of the referral and arrangements for informing the parents / carers will be agreed with the MASH team.
+However, if the concern involves alleged or suspected sexual abuse, female genital mutilation/cutting, so called 'honour' based violence, fabricated/induced illness, child-on-child sexual violence or harassment, exploitation (criminal, sexual, radicalisation, financial or modern slavery for example) or the Safeguarding Officer has reason to believe that informing the parent at this stage might compromise the safety of the student or any other individual, nothing will be said ahead of the referral and arrangements for informing the parents / carers will be agreed with the MASH team.